kadavilrahul/aider_on_linux/README.md

 ### Prerequisites

 *   Python 3.7 or higher.
-Check your python version with: `python --version`

 ### Install aider using `pip` and `venv` (recommended)